dzorlu/sdc/advanced_lane_detection/README.md

 ![Image before and after undistortion](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/writeup_images/undistort.png)

 ## Lane Masking
-As the second step, I tried several binary masking methods to compare the performance.
-I came back and modified my approach iteratively to create fallback options if primary binary image didn't capture left or right side of the point of view.
+As the second step, I tried several binary masking methods.
+Lane masking is required to detect the location of the lane lines.
+I came back and modified my approach iteratively by creating a fallback option.
+If primary binary image failed to capture the left or right side of the point of view, secondary filter is applied to the image.
+Additionally, the lane masking method only accepts pixels that are within the region of interest.

 Overall, I attempted 9 binary masking  [techniques](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/image_transformation.py) all of which are shown below.
-My experience led to the belief that laplacian, saturation, and gray channels work the best.
+After inspection on multiple images, I concluded that the laplacian, saturation, and gray channels work the best.

 ![Masking Techniques](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/writeup_images/masking.png)

-It follows the following steps for image masking:
+The module consists of following steps:

  - primary filter: combination of laplacian, saturation, and gray image masking